ianhelle/msticpy/Readme.md

 This is an unsupervised learning module implemented using SciKit Learn DBScan.
 [EventClustering Notebook](./doc/EventClustering.ipynb)

-## asitools
+## nbtools
 This is a collection of data access, display and utility modules designed to make working with Log Analytics data in Jupyter notebooks quicker and easier.
-- asiwidgets - groups common functionality such as list pickers, time boundary settings, saving and retrieving environment variables into a single line callable command.
+- nbwidgets - groups common functionality such as list pickers, time boundary settings, saving and retrieving environment variables into a single line callable command.
 - nbdisplay - functions that implement common display of things like